tchibatron/dbeaver/Panels.md

 * Value viewer (default)

 To open panels, click **Panels** in the bottom toolbar.
 By default, the Value viewer panel opens.
 Alternatively, you can open the Value panel by pressing <kbd>F7</kbd> on a cell.
-To open the other two panels, click the down arrow next to the **Panels** button and click the name of the panel on the menu:
+To open the other panels, click the down arrow next to the **Panels** button and click the name of the panel on the menu:

 [[images/ug/Panels-menu.png]]